diegoam84/Diego-Mayorga-Portfolio-Projects/README.md

 ● Compared BMI against life expectancy to analyze the relationship between public health and lifespan.

-## 6. Stock Market Data Visualization
+## Stock Market Data Visualization - [Click here to see the project.](https://github.com/diegoam84/Diego-Mayorga-Portfolio-Projects/blob/main/Stock%20Market%20Data%20Visualization.ipynb)
 ●	Used **Python** and **BeautifulSoup** to web scrape and extract revenue data of different publicly traded companies.

 ●	Retrieved and analyzed 15+ years of historical stock price data using **yfinance**.